 Help plan the future of Okaloacoochee Slough Wildlife Management Area

-The Florida Fish and Wildlife Conservation Commission (FWC) will present a 10-year plan for the Okaloacoochee Slough Wildlife Management Area at a public hearing in Hendry County at 7 p.m. on Thursday, March 19.
+The Florida Fish and Wildlife Conservation Commission (FWC) will present the draft materials for the Okaloacoochee Slough Wildlife Management Area 10-year Management Plan at a public hearing in Hendry County on Wednesday, May 3.

-The public hearing will be held at the John Boy Auditorium, 1200 S. WC Owen Ave. in Clewiston.
-The public is encouraged to attend and will have the opportunity to comment and ask questions regarding the draft land management plan for the FWC-managed WMA.
+The public hearing will be held at 7 p.m. at the Hendry County Commission Chambers, 25 E. Hickpochee Avenue in LaBelle.
+The public is encouraged to attend and will have the opportunity to comment and ask questions regarding the Management Plan for the FWC-managed WMA.

-“The Okaloacoochee Slough WMA was purchased to ensure the conservation of fish, wildlife, and other natural and cultural resources for future generations, and to provide fish- and wildlife-based outdoor recreation opportunities to the public,” said Lance Jacobson, FWC land conservation planner.
-“This draft plan will specify how we intend to accomplish that goal.”
+“The Okaloacoochee Slough WMA was purchased to ensure the preservation of fish, wildlife, and other natural and cultural resources for future generations, and to provide fish and wildlife-based outdoor recreation opportunities to the public,” said Nicholas Coppock, FWC Land Conservation Planner.
+“This draft Management Plan will specify how we intend to accomplish that goal.”